Chapter 1 : Life at 11

-!
+Lady-like indeed!
 God forbid any boys should read.

 She also passionately hated comic books and burnt them when the boy who used to do our gardening lent me his.
 He was immediately dismissed of course.
 I loved everything novel I could possibly read that liberated me from old classics I knew only too well.

 In her youth my mother was home-schooled while her sister was sent off to boarding school.
 An odd arrangement, I suppose.
 I joined a public school.
 However, after I made friends with the ‘wrong sort of people’ my mother thought continuing public education after fourth grade was ‘not in my best interest’.

 Enter Governess Elliot, well versed in the modern languages, math, history, art, geography and horse riding, except she was a total witch!

 No matter how hard I tried, it was never good enough for her.
 During tea she would tell my mother how fantastically she pronounced her French and if only I tried I’d do just as well!

 Although I liked my father’s company better he was away in Germany where the company he worked for paid him great sums of money to manage their work.
 I only saw him at Christmas.
 His work kept him busy so his letters were seldom.
 My only friends at home were Alonzo our butler, Sonnet my canary and Denver the dog.

 I often wondered if my neighbours were like my parents, or whether they were normal.
 I had never seen them and so had no idea what they looked like... so really I didn’t know if they were normal or not.

 Then again normal for me only existed in story books and fantasy tales.
 But I loved the characters.
 I saw my young self as part of the tales.
 I lived in those stories where the magic existed in the belief and faith of those who knew its power, where good always triumphed over evil and the heroes saved the world.